S&T Bancorp (STBA)

 S&T Bancorp Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-S&T Bancorp’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.2% annually.
+S&T Bancorp’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
 S&T Bancorp Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, S&T Bancorp grew its revenue by 6.9% year on year, and its $103 million of revenue was in line with Wall Street’s estimates.
+This quarter, S&T Bancorp reported year-on-year revenue growth of 10.8%, and its $105.3 million of revenue exceeded Wall Street’s estimates by 1.4%.

 S&T Bancorp Quarterly Net Interest Income as % of Revenue